What Is Bookkeeping?

 | HST filing included | No (you do it) | Yes |

-| CPA-ready reports | You produce them | Delivered by the 10th |
+| CRA-ready reports | You produce them | Delivered by the 10th |

 | Error risk | High | Low |

-| Guaranteed delivery | No | Yes |
+| On-time delivery | No | Yes |

 | CRA audit support | Alone | Professional backup |